isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This rule does not apply to values that are used as a condition:
+This rule does not apply to [contextual conversions to bool](https://en.cppreference.com/w/cpp/language/implicit_conversion#Contextual_conversions):

     if (ptr) do_something(*ptr);   // OK: ptr is used as a condition bool b = ptr;                  // bad: narrowing